rebassjs/rebass/packages/reflexbox/README.md

 ## Responsive Styles

-Just as in [Styled System][], you can use array values to quickly and ergonomically add mobile-first responsive styles to specific properties.
+Use array values to quickly and ergonomically add mobile-first responsive styles to specific properties.
 This works on all style props and the `sx` prop.
+See the [Styled System][] docs for more.

 ```jsx
 // 100% width at the smallest viewport width